SoNiKBooM/YouSlackBot/README.md

 # YouSlackBot

-A nodeJS Slack Bot that inserts Youtube videos posted to a Slack channel into a Youtube playlist.
+A nodeJS Slack Bot that inserts YouTube videos posted to a Slack channel into a YouTube playlist.

 ## Getting Started